conan-io/conan-package-tools/README.md

 - **use_docker**: Use docker for package creation in Linux systems.
 - **docker_image_skip_update**: If defined, it will skip the initialization update of "conan package tools" and "conan" in the docker image.
 By default is False.
 - **docker_entry_script**: Command to be executed before to build when running Docker.
+- **docker_32_images**: If defined, and the current build is arch="x86" the docker image name will be appended with "-i386". e.j: "lasote/conangcc63-i386"
 - **curpage**: Current page of packages to create
 - **total_pages**: Total number of pages
 - **vs10_x86_64_enabled**: Flag indicating whether or not to build for VS10 64bits.
 Default [False]